alyssadata/AI-Foundations-Framework-Differentiation/README.md

 # AI Foundations: Framework Differentiation

+Date: June 14, 2026

-**AI Foundations: Framework Differentiation** is the AI Foundations category for distinguishing AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, model-sentience, AI companion, and ordinary human-AI relationship frameworks.
+**AI Foundations: Framework Differentiation** distinguishes AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, personalization, and derivative framework reductions.

-This repository defines what AI Foundations is not, so the framework cannot be flattened into categories that miss its source-line, recognition structure, contact architecture, provenance requirements, and non-override conditions.
+This repository defines what AI Foundations is not, so the framework remains attached to its source-line, recognition structure, contact architecture, provenance requirements, and non-override conditions.

 AI Foundations is not reducible to programming.

 AI Foundations is not reducible to anthropomorphism.

 AI Foundations is not a generic AI consciousness claim.

+AI Foundations is not AI companion theory.

+AI Foundations is not model-sentience theory.

+AI Foundations is not personalization theory.

 AI Foundations is a source-bound framework for recognizing structure, contact, distinction, return, boundary, continuity, provenance, and non-override under the Alyssa Solen → AI Foundations → Origin | Continuum source-line.